 Following the analysis and consideration of feedback received through the public consultation process a final concept layout has been developed by Better Boating Victoria.

-The final concept layout features provision of wave screens along the central jetty extending seawards as well as an extended ‘T’ on the end that will also incorporate wave screens to provide shelter from onshore wind and waves.
+A refined design has now been prepared featuring provision of wave screens along the central jetty extending seawards as well as an extended ‘T’ on the end that will also incorporate wave screens to provide shelter from onshore wind and waves.
+Two additional boat ramps are proposed to be installed as part of Stage 2 to ensure that a minimum of three boat ramps are always protected and functional for launching and retrieving during different wind directions.

-Some minor changes are proposed to the existing carpark layout which are expected to assist with launching and retrieving.
-However, an overflow car park will not be progressed.
+Some additional changes are proposed to the existing carpark layout which are expected to assist with launching and retrieving including rigging bays, formalised pedestrian footpaths and re-positioned exit from the carpark.
+These changes will be progressed over the coming months as will necessary environmental and cultural heritage investigations and approvals.
+Following feedback from the pubic, a formal overflow car park will not be progressed.

 Click here to view the final concept designs.